OWASP/owasp-mastg/Document/0x07c-Testing-Cryptography.md

 #### Dynamic Analysis

-The recommended approach is be to decompile the APK and inspect the resulting source code for usage of custom encryption schemes (see "Static Analysis").
+The recommended approach is to decompile the APK and inspect the resulting source code for usage of custom encryption schemes (see "Static Analysis").

 #### Remediation